- Office of Student Affairs

 Do I need an appointment?

-You do not need an appointment to see the nurse, but you are recommended to call for an appointment to see the doctor and encouraged to make one to see the PA-C for female exams.
+You do not need an appointment to see the nurse or nurse practicioner, but you are required to call for an appointment to see the physician.

 Does it cost anything to come to the Health Center?